Oakey, Queensland: Amenities

 The Oakey branch of the Queensland Country Women's Association meets at the Kenmore Library at the Anglican Church Hall at 5 Creek Street.

 Attractions

 The Museum of Army Aviation is located at the airport.
 It displays aircraft and memorabilia dating from World War I to the present.

-There are several motels and hotels in town providing accommodation, as well as a caravan park catering for tourists.

 Climate

 Oakey's climate varies through the year, ranging from hot, humid and stormy summers to cool, dry and sunny winters.
 Oakey frequently records temperatures below 0 °C, often approaching −5 °C in winter and above 35 °C in summer, occasionally rising to above 40 °C. Its lowest recorded temperature is −7.5 °C (18.5 °F) and its highest recorded temperature is 42.8 °C (107.2 °F).

-Transport

-Oakey is connected to Toowoomba and Brisbane by bus.

-In popular culture

-Oakey has been regularly mentioned on the Australian soap opera, Neighbours, with characters both originating from the town and moving to the town.
-One of the most well-known Oakey residents was Drew Kirk, and the town served as an important location for him and his family.
-In the 2001 season finale, Libby Kennedy went into labour in a barn while Drew and Stuart Parker were at a rodeo.
-Then, in 2002, Drew Kirk was thrown from a horse, sadly dying as a result.
-The Kirk family was revisited in 2018 when Drew’s son Ben visited the town to try and connect with the father he never knew.
-He is offered a job at his uncle’s garage and leaves his home in Erinsborough.